Wohlstand/libOPNMIDI/README.md

  * Added support for MAME YM2612 Emulator
  * Added support for CC-120 - "All sound off" on the MIDI channel
  * Changed logic of CC-74 Brightness to affect sound only between 0 and 64 like real XG synthesizers.
 Ability to turn on a full-ranged brightness (to use full 0...127 range) is kept.
+ * Added support for different output sample formats (PCM8, PCM8U, PCM16, PCM16U, PCM32, PCM32U, Float32, and Float64) (Thanks to [Jean Pierre Cimalando](https://github.com/jpcima) for a work!)
+ * Reworked MIDI channels management to avoid any memory reallocations while music processing for a hard real time.
+(Thanks to [Jean Pierre Cimalando](https://github.com/jpcima) for a work!)

 ## 1.1.0   2018-01-21
 * First stable release